This Egg Cucumber Salad is the perfect light and creamy cold salad to make for your next outdoor gathering or potluck.

 - Chill and serve: Place your cucumber egg salad in the refrigerator for 30 minutes, then serve immediately, and most importantly, enjoy!

-If you mince your garlic by pushing it through a garlic press, it will be easier to distribute evenly in the dressing.
+- If you mince your garlic by pushing it through a garlic press, it will be easier to distribute it evenly in the dressing.

 - Egg salad sandwich – Serve this creamy salad spread on sturdy whole grain bread or rye bread.